mattarderne/rdrn.dev/writing/groupby1/_posts/2020-07-13-snowflake-field-notes.md

 **Please comment if you have any feedback on any of this, I aim to improve with your help.**

+Thanks to Dan Lee for reviewing and contributing to this post.

 <div>

 * * *